Author: fmdwyer

 I’d love to hear from you: Have you noticed changes in how your body or mind responds to stress during menopause?
 Even small shifts—like increased irritability at work, trouble sleeping, or feeling “wired” in the evenings—are worth noticing.
 Sharing experiences helps us realize we’re alone and opens the conversation about ways to support ourselves.

-• Yoga Therapy for Anxiety: A Nervous System Approach to Lasting Calm
+• Yoga Therapy for Anxiety: A Nervous System Approach that Reduces Stress

-Yoga Therapy for Anxiety: A Nervous System Approach to Lasting Calm
+Yoga Therapy for Anxiety: A Nervous System Approach that Reduces Stress

 How can yoga therapy help with anxiety?